Q&A with Norman Nichols, KeyBank

 Nichols: The biggest challenge in real estate financing, from our perspective, is to try to understand where we are in the cycle—the business cycle, the credit cycle, the real estate cycle—to support decisions that you make, to balance the paradox between growth and risk.
 There is always pressure to grow.
 Of course, we need to maintain the risk profile that allows our business to be sustainable throughout the cycle.
 We spend a lot of time trying to understand markets from a geographic perspective.

-The whole challenge, from a management perspective, is retaining your best talent because in the end, our business is only as good as the people we have in key leadership and key quiet management seats.
+The whole challenge, from a management perspective, is retaining your best talent, because in the end our business is only as good as the people we have in key leadership positions and key management seats.
 As you get later in the cycle, it’s more challenging to retain top talent.